 When to see a doctor

-Any diagnosis of ADD or ADHD must be carried out by a healthcare professional, who will first decide if the individual meets the required criteria.
+A qualified healthcare professional must carry out any diagnosis of ADD or ADHD.
+They will decide if the individual meets the required criteria.

 ADHD in adults and children